 Note: we wanted a soft, gooey consistency with these brownies, but if you would prefer a firmer texture, we recommend cooking the brownies for 4 hours instead of 3.

 Heat butter in a large skillet over medium-high heat until melted, about 2 minutes.
 Continue to cook, swirling pan frequently, until butter is golden brown and smells nutty, about 1 to 3 minutes.
 Pour brown butter into a heat proof bowl and let cool slightly while preparing the other ingredients.

 In a medium bowl, whisk together the sugar, cocoa powder, flour, salt, and espresso powder.

 In a large bowl, whisk together the eggs, vanilla, and browned butter.

 Pour the wet ingredients into the dry ingredients and stir to combine.

 Add dark chocolate chunks and stir to incorporate.

 Spray Suvie pan with nonstick spray.

 Pour chocolate batter evenly into the pan, smooth top with a spatula, and cover with aluminum foil.
-Place pan in the upper right section of your Suvie, set temperature to 175°F and cook for 3 hours (vegetable and starch should be set to 0 minutes).
+Place pan in the upper right section of your Suvie, enter Slow Cook settings and cook.

 Remove pan from Suvie and then carefully remove aluminum foil.
 Scoop brownies out and onto a plate.
 Serve with whipped cream and chocolate shavings (these can be made by running a vegetable peeler along the edge of a chocolate bar).